lrb924/Cryptocurrency_Wallet/README.md

 * Import ethereum transaction functions from `crypto_wallet.py` into the KryptoJobs2Go application in `krypto_jobs.py`.

 * Sign and execute a payment transaction on KryptoJobs2Go customer interface.
   * Digitally sign a transaction that pays a KryptoJobs2Go candidate, and send this transaction to the Ganache blockchain.
+Note the Total Wage in Ether.

 ![Choose a Fintech Professional to Hire](https://github.com/lrb924/Cryptocurrency_Wallet/blob/main/Images/Verification.png)

-* Note the Total Wage in Ether

 * Inspect the transaction on Ganache.
   * Review the transaction hash code associated with the validated blockchain transaction.
+Check the account balance, and see if it subtracted the Total Wage in Ether.

 ![Account Balance](https://github.com/lrb924/Cryptocurrency_Wallet/blob/main/Images/Account_Balance.png)

-* Check the account balance, and see if it subtracted the Total Wage in Ether

 ![Transaction Confirmation 1](https://github.com/lrb924/Cryptocurrency_Wallet/blob/main/Images/Transaction1.png)